 Pro Great colors

-The colors on this TV deliver great accuracy and very little banding, easily outperforming any other TV in the price range.
+The colors on this TV deliver great accuracy and very little banding, easily outperforming any other TV in its price range.

 Pro Decent response time for gaming